nikkijuk/camunda-playground/README.md

 ### DMN as programming model

+Rules are described using DMN. http://www.bpm-guide.de/2015/07/20/dmn-decision-model-and-notation-introduction-by-example/.
+DMN is very analytic friendly way of using single or multiple related decision tables.

+-  Decisions can be modeled and executed using the same notation.
+This allows to use business analysis results as „code“ making changes to the rules behind the decision really easy.
+Given appropriate tooling it might even be realistic that business people can directly edit concrete rules within a given structure (more on this later).
+As rules (leading to decisions) change much more often that processes or entities, being agile in changing rules is absolutely necessary for being future ready!

 !["talanx2"](pics/camundacon-2018-our-journey-to-the-digital-world-of-insurance-talanx-27-1024.jpg "dmn as programming model")

-DMN (Decision Modeling Notation) can be used to describe business rules
+DMN (Decision Modeling Notation) can be used to model decision done based on data present runtime in process instance.
+Results of DMN execution are saved to process instance and process can branch based on this newly reasoned state.

+DMN is expressed using XML syntax.
 There's also possibility to generate native java from DMN rules, which makes execution of rules fast and independent of Camunda.

 !["gs2"](pics/richard-tarling-managing-director-and-randall-graebner-senior-engineer-from-goldman-sachs-camunda-day-nyc-2018-14-1024.jpg "perfornabt DMN execution")